 Assistance Drone), which prevents marine mammal beachings.
 “A hundred years ago it was all about creating the first . . . the first lightbulb, the first car, the first telegraph.
 For me, inventing can also be about converging proven technologies in a new way to solve big problems.”

 Veronica is a Silver award recipient, Senior Girl Scout and serves on the leadership board for Girls Scout of Eastern Massachusetts.
-When she's not inventing or doing community service, Veronica is the 4-time winner of the Granite State Youth Blues Musician of the Year.
+When she's not inventing or doing community service, Veronica is the 4-time winner of the Granite State Youth Blues Musician of the Year, and the best Blues Duo Act in Boston in 2020.
 She is a professional Boogie Woogie Piano player and Singer performing nationally.